AngelaAcquista/PROJECT2/README.md

 3.)
 Press the play button and wait for the home screen to appear.

 4.)
-Click on either the location button or Food Type to search for the top rated restaurant.
+Click on either the location button or Food Type button to search for the top rated restaurant.

 - If you are searching by location, type the city and state in this format: City, ST (example: Gainesville, FL).
 - If you are searching by food type, enter the type of cuisine like (example: mexican).